About the programme

 He is currently learning game development, with the aim to explore how immersive environments can be used as a narrative storytelling device.
 He is also working on his debut EP, created using a combination of live coding software and hardware synthesisers.

-Previous mentors
+Previous guest mentors

 2023